leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 To keep the shipment safe during processing and delivery, white glove delivery uses packaging materials and temperature control technology.

-When it comes to expensive and valuable items, white glove delivery ensures that the shipment is protected from damage or theft.
+White glove delivery ensures that the shipment is protected from damage or theft when it comes to expensive and valuable items.

 That’s why white glove delivery is [**what customers value in last-mile delivery**](https://elogii.com/blog/what-customers-value-in-last-mile-delivery/).
 And best of all, they’re ready to pay more for it.